Exclusive: PokerStars Launches Raked All-In Sit & Gos in Spain

 The world’s leading online poker room PokerStars is trialing an entirely chance-based All-In Sit & Go format for real money in the Spanish market.

-All-In Sit & Gos are skill-less one-table tournaments where the winner is determined within a few seconds and based purely on luck.
+All-In Sit & Gos are skill-free one-table tournaments where the winner is determined within a few seconds and based purely on luck.
 All players who join the game are forced all-in and have no control over how they play their hands.

 The game lasts only a few seconds, making it PokerStars’ quickest game formats to date.
 Players don’t even need to be logged in to play it if registered.